JonasAlfredsson/docker-nginx-certbot/README.md

 ```
 which means that the "primary domain" is `yourdomain.org`.
 It will then find all
 the lines that contain `server_name` and make a list of all the words that exist
 on the same line.
-So a file containg something like this
+So a file containing something like this:
 ```
 server {
     listen              443 ssl;